Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters

 After the above operations, $\mathcal{F}_{j}(\cdot)$ is defined as:

 Here, we use a two-layer residual structure, thus the $j$-th block is finally formulated as follows:

+Here we replace the whole two-layer basic block with our AW-Net block mentioned based on the basic ResNet structure \cite{he2016deep}, and the dimension of the final fully-connected layer adapts to the $x$'s dimension of different applied dataset (e.g., CIFAR) by average pooling operation.

 The prerequisite for an effective dynamic weight sub-network is based on the excellent performance of regulation signals $\omega_{j}$ and type predictions $P_{type}$ in the testing process.
-So how to design an effective adversarial detector sub-network is needed to be solved.
+So how to design an effective adversarial router sub-network needs to be solved.